Crush Injury at Work in NYC

 - Workers crushed by heavy equipment that tips over

-- Workers crushed by materials that fall from being stacked too high
+- Workers crushed by materials that fall from being improperly stacked

 - Workers pinned in a vehicle due to not wearing a seat belt